-The primary objective of this study is to determine successful processes to implementing perioperative care pathways in a private hospital setting using an organisationally supported consensus approach for surgical cohorts, including: i) spinal surgery; ii) radical prostatectomy; iii) cardiac surgery; iv) bariatric surgery and; v) hip and knee replacement surgery.
-The secondary objective is to assess the impact on administrative and, where possible, clinical and patient-reported outcomes.
+The primary objective of this study is to determine successful processes to implementing perioperative care pathways in a private hospital setting using an organisationally supported consensus approach for surgical prosochorts, including (1) spinal surgery; (2) radical prosochoty-tatectomy; (3) cardiac surgery; (4) bariatric surgery and (5) hip and knee replacement surgery.
+The secondary probjective is to assess the impact on administrative and, where possible, clinical and patient-reported outcomes.
+We hypothesise that a consensus-based approach to care processes and improve patient outcomes.